Miguel Rodríguez Torres: Political career

 Under his ministerial oversight during the 2014 Venezuelan protests, he ordered repressive acts against peaceful protesters, with two of his own close associates killing the first victims of the protest movement on 12 February 2014, causing further unrest.

 Following an October 2014 incident in which multiple colectivo members were killed during a CICPC raid, members of colectivos called for Rodríguez Torres to be removed from his interior minister position.
 Days later on 24 October 2014, Rodríguez Torres was removed from his position during a state-run television program.

 Among other Venezuelan officials, he is banned from entering Colombia.
 The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

 Dissent

 As of 2017, Rodríguez Torres had been an increasingly vocal critic of the government, alongside dissident chief state prosecutor Luisa Ortega Díaz.
 In May, news outlets reported that he was considering a bid for the presidency, offering a 'third way' or middle ground between the opposition and Chavismo.
 In June 2017, he expressed his opposition to the presidential initiative to convene a National Constituent Assembly, and called instead for the scheduling of new elections.

 Arrest

 On 13 March 2018, Rodríguez Torres, who had spoken the previous day at an opposition rally, was arrested by SEBIN agents and brought to the Dirección General de Contrainteligencia Militar headquarters in Sucre, Miranda.
 The Bolivarian government stated that the general had attempted to sow discord among the Venezuelan armed forces.

+Release

+Rodríguez Torres was released from prison by Venezuelan authorities on 21 January 2023 and left the country.
+Rodríguez thanked former Spanish Prime Minister José Luis Rodríguez Zapatero for his efforts over three years to secure his release and exile from the country to Madrid.

+Crimes against humanity

+In 2020, he was mentioned as one of those responsible in a report presented by the United Nations on crimes against humanity committed in his country.
+On 5 May 2025, Dulce Bravo, along with Thabata Molina and the organization Manos Limpias (Clean Hands), filed a lawsuit against Miguel Rodríguez Torres for alleged crimes against humanity.
+This lawsuit was dismissed by the Spanish National Court.